W3 Total Cache's W3TotalFail Vulnerability That Leads to Full Defacement (CVE-2014-9414)

 3- The exploit is loaded while the victim is authenticated with administration privileges.

-4- Anyone opens the victim’s website will be redirected to the attacker’s deface page.
+4- Anyone who opens the victim’s website will be redirected to the attacker’s deface page.

 Responsible Disclosure

-I quickly contacted W3-Edge, the company who is responsible for W3 Total Cache, and the main developer of the project Fredrick Towns contacted me asking about the details regarding vulnerability that exists on v0.9.4, and he replied that the fix will be released soon (the patch has been released now).
+I quickly contacted W3-Edge, the company responsible for W3 Total Cache, and the leading developer of the project, Fredrick Towns, contacted me asking about the details regarding the vulnerability that exists on v0.9.4, and he replied that the fix will be released soon (the patch has been released now).

 Recommendations

-Update to the latest version of W3 Total Cache, (v0.9.4 is vulnerable, and all versions that released before might be vulnerable as well).
+Update to the latest version of W3 Total Cache (v0.9.4 is vulnerable, and all versions released before might also be vulnerable).

 Summary